May 31, 2023

 Behavioural preference profiling is not limited to categorising individuals into a particular personality type.
 Instead, it focuses on identifying specific behaviours that are necessary for success in a particular role or team, creating a fairer route into a position by allowing room for growth for anyone with any preference combination.

-• Build high-performing teams: To identify the strengths and weaknesses of team members, allowing leaders to build teams that work cohesively towards shared goals.
+• Building high-performing teamsIdentifying the strengths and weaknesses of team members, allowing leaders to build teams that work cohesively, with complementary work styles to reach shared goals.

-• Improve recruitment and onboarding success: Supporting employers to select candidates whose behavioural preferences align with the requirements of the role and the culture of the organisation and then personalise onboarding plans to best suit the new employee's behavioural preferences.
+• Improving recruitment and onboarding successSupporting employers to select candidates whose behavioural preferences align with the requirements of the role and the culture of the organisation, and then helping to personalise onboarding plans to best suit the new employee's behavioural preferences.
+For more on the role of behavioural assessments in recruitment see our blog "The missing piece in recruitment".

 • Bolster team communication and dynamics: Teach individuals and teams how to tailor their communication style to suit the preferences of each team member, leading to more effective communication, fewer misunderstandings and ultimately, better team dynamics and performance

-C-me platform
+The C-me platform

-If you would like to talk more about how C-me could use help you and your organisation or clients book a demo with one of our team.
+If you would like to talk more about how C-me could use help you and your organisation or clients book a demo with one of our team:

 Back to Blog >